VitaliiLynnyk/homepage/README.md

-# homepage
+# Homepage

-My very own personal website.
+This is [Ryu Hoshi (リュウ Ryū)](https://github.com/binary-studio-academy/stage-2-how-developers-work/tree/master/ryu) personal website.
 Basically this is just a résumé.